Serre's Tensor Construction and Moduli of Abelian Schemes: Introduction

-To describe all objects in $\calM_\Phi^n$ that can be constructed in this way we define a tensor product of categories, by explicitly supplying generators and relations (Definition \ref{tensordef}).
-We apply this construction to define a groupoid $ \Herm_n(\OK) \otimes_{\Herm_1(\OK)} \calM_\Phi^1(S)$ for each $S$.
+To describe all such objects in $\calM_\Phi^n$ we define a tensor product of categories, by explicit generators and relations (Definition \ref{tensordef}).
+Then we construct the groupoid $ \Herm_n(\OK) \otimes_{\Herm_1(\OK)} \calM_\Phi^1(S)$ for each $S$.
 This is carried out in $\S 2$.
-We suggest that the reader skip details of the otherwise intuitive abstract constructions in $\S2$, and consult the section as needed.
-Aside from the definitions the main result in $\S 2$ is Proposition \ref{morprop}, which by a combinatorial argument gives a concise description of the morphisms in the tensor product groupoid.
+We suggest the reader skip details of the otherwise intuitive abstract constructions in $\S2$, and consult the section as needed.
+Aside from the definitions the main result in $\S 2$ is Proposition \ref{morprop}, which by a combinatorial argument gives a concise presentation of a general morphism in the tensor product groupoid.

 Serre's construction then induces a functor